Dr Lixin Jiang

 When conducting occupational health and safety research, I take social contexts into consideration.
 In doing so, I employ advanced methodology such as structural equation modelling and multilevel modelling, as well as multiple methodologies such as archival data, quasi-experiments, and qualitative data, to provide more valid results.

-I am currently sitting on the Editorial Boards of Journal of Organizational Behavior, Stress & Health, and Occupational Health Science.
+I am currently the Associate Editor of Stress and Health, and sitting on the Editorial Boards of Journal of Organizational Behavior and Occupational Health Science.

 Selected publications and creative works (Research Outputs)